afondiel/computer-vision-challenge/README.md

 Your support will help:

-- Provide computational resources (This a GPU Poor Project!!!) to explore new frontiers in computer vision by training larger and more complex model
+- Provide computational resources (This is a GPU Poor Project!!!) to explore new frontiers in computer vision by training larger and more complex model
 - Keep the project up to date with the latest computer vision advancements
 - Create more detailed tutorials for users at all skill levels